-These are normally available only to pupils entering Year 7.
-If parents’ relevant income exceeds £40,000 per annum then it is most unlikely that an application will be successful.
+These are normally available only to external pupils entering Year 7 and Year 12.
+If parents’ relevant income exceeds £60,000 per annum then it is most unlikely that an application will be successful.
 The award is based on relevant family income tempered by performance at the Entrance Examination.
-Normally a Governors’ Bursary award will not exceed 50% of fees.
+Normally a Bursary award will not exceed 50% of fees.
 All applications must be supported by a financial statement completed on a proforma available from the Finance Office and coupled with documentary evidence of income.
-Other normal charges such as lunches and optional extras such as coach travel and indivdual music tuition, also need to be taken into consideration.
+Other normal charges such as lunches and optional extras such as coach travel and individual music tuition, also need to be taken into consideration.
 Although offered on an annual basis, the expectation is that an award will run for the whole time a pupil is at Westholme, assuming little change in financial circumstances and satisfactory progress by the pupil concerned.

 Each year bursaries are reassessed and parents will be required to submit an annual declaration of income and assets.
 A family may be eligible for bursaries for two or more children simultaneously.

 If you want to apply for a bursary, you should tick the relevant box on the School Application Form.
 It needs to be emphasised that an application does not automatically guarantee an award.
-A successful application may involve a home visit to confirm domestic and financial circumstances.
-If you require any further information on bursaries, please do not hesitate to contact the Fees Secretary on: firstname.lastname@example.org
+An independent assessor will complete a home visit and interview with all applicants.
+If you require any further information on bursaries, please do not hesitate to contact the Commercial Director on: email@example.com

-Westholme Scholarships are available at the Principal’s discretion to award excellence and potential in a variety of areas.
+Westholme Scholarships are available at the Principal’s discretion to award talent and excellence in a variety of areas.